qballer/libp2p-examples/README.md

 ### libp2p-examples

-Playing with libp2p examples.
-Refactoring and checking out ideas in libp2p.
+1. Playing with libp2p examples.
+Refactoring and checking out ideas.
-You might find these examples useful if you want to run libp2p with dep (instead of gx)
+2. You might find these examples useful if you run libp2p without dep.